sifrimlab/Piol_motor_neuron/README.md

     conda activate R_env
     ```

 This will set up the environment with all the dependencies required for the project.
+The time to install the Conda dependencies can vary, depending on your machine.
+If it takes too long, we suggest using [Mamba](https://anaconda.org/conda-forge/mamba) to install these dependencies.

 ## Yamls